 The biggest gap between local and national answers appeared in the midwest, where 66 percent correctly identified Chicago (compared to 57 percent overall) and 65 percent of respondents correctly identified St. Louis (compared to 54 percent overall).

 The smallest gap in correct answers appeared in Denver, where the iconic nature of the Rocky Mountains helped a high number of midwesterners (79 percent) and the overall population (77 percent) answer correctly.

 Nothing Is Permanent—Even Skylines

-Though many of America’s major metropolitan centers have their iconic buildings to thank for their high degree of memorability, cities are always growing and changing.
+Though many of America’s major metropolitan centers have their iconic buildings to thank for their high degree of memorability, cities are always growing and changing, sometimes by restoring old buildings.
 Some cities have a reputation for their ever-evolving landscapes; Las Vegas demolishes and replaces its casinos and hotels so regularly that the implosions themselves actually have their own top-ten list.

 Other cities are just beginning to establish themselves as development hubs with new investments in institutional construction projects and urban development across industries.
 According to a Forbes economic analysis, Minneapolis raised its construction spend by 23 percent in 2018 while Kansas City saw its budget increase by 32 percent in the same period.

 (These construction booms, though encouraging from a development perspective, may present their own problems as the American Action Forum predicts Minnesota and Missouri will be two of the states most affected by the skilled labor shortage through 2029.)

 Another factor that’s likely to force city skylines to adapt is climate change, whose rising sea levels and extreme weather events are requiring cities to adapt existing infrastructure to withstand the increased severity of their environments.
 Skyscrapers, in particular, could take a hit in areas becoming increasingly prone to earthquakes.